 Why do teeth stain?

-Your teeth will naturally get dark as you age and the enamel that covers your teeth gradually thins.
-That process will expose the yellow dentin under the enamel, causing your teeth to appear dull and yellow.
-Genetics and certain drugs also play a role the color of your teeth leaving many people helpless with their stained or yellow teeth.
-However, the most prevalent causes of tooth staining, yellowing, and dullness are the staining things we consume, lack of proper oral hygiene, and smoking.
+Your teeth will naturally get dark as you age and the enamel that covers your teeth thins.
+That process will expose the yellow dentin under the enamel over time and cause your teeth to appear dull and yellow.

 Gum Bleaching in Claremont, CA